The Power and the Glory: Plot

-As for his daughter, he meets her, but is unable to feel repentant about what happened.
+The unnamed "traitor to the state" is a 'whisky priest' who, among his other personal failings, had fathered a child in his parish some years before.
+Now he meets his daughter during a brief stay, but is unable to feel repentance.
 Rather, he feels a deep love for the evil-looking and awkward little girl and decides to do everything in his power to save her from damnation.
-During his journey the priest also encounters a mestizo who later reveals himself to be a Judas figure.
-The chief antagonist, however, is the lieutenant, who is morally irreproachable, yet cold and inhumane.
-While he is supposedly "living for the people", he puts into practice a diabolic plan of taking hostages from villages and shooting them, if it proves that the priest has sojourned in a village but is not denounced.
-The lieutenant has also had bad experiences with the church in his youth, and as a result there is a personal element in his search for the whisky priest.
-The lieutenant thinks that all members of the clergy are fundamentally evil, and believes that the church is corrupt, and does nothing but provide delusion to the people.
+His chief antagonist is the police lieutenant, who is morally irreproachable but unbending in outlook.
+While he is supposedly "living for the people", he puts into practice a plan of taking hostages from villages and shooting them if he discovers the priest has sojourned there without being denounced.
+On account of bad experiences with the church in his youth, there is a personal element in his pursuit.